EPCCed/archer-gpu-course/applications-two-day/section-2.04/README.md

 # Managed memory

-CUDA provides a number of different ways to establish device memory and transfer memory between host and device.
+CUDA provides a number of different ways to establish device memory and transfer data between host and device.

 Different mechanisms may be favoured in different situations.